johnmcfarlane/papers/c++/contractual-disappointment.md

 However, this document concentrates on user contract violation for two reasons:

 1. It's simpler to focus in on one side of the contract.
 2. The user is typically the less experienced and more error-prone of the two parties.
-Therefore, violation by the user is more common.

-For example, in the case of the C++ Standard (below), the toolchain provider is far less likely to be the cause of a contract violation by virtue of the significant rigour, effort and feedback poured into such tools.

 #### Contract Author